jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ![](images/1.%20Commands%20Main%20Concepts.021.png)

-The following was another attempt to define what a clause might be in Circle: *a command inside another command with no lines going to or from it*.
+The following was another attempt to define what a clause might be in Encircle: *a command inside another command with no lines going to or from it*.
 That definition might not cover it.
 It might be just terminology quibbles.
 Later on it seemed to not matter much.
-Command-like constructs from other languages seem to be expressible within Circle perhaps in a reasonable fashion.
+Command-like constructs from other languages seem to be expressible within Encircle perhaps in a reasonable fashion.

 So a clause might be expressed with: